dragon-fire-fly/venom/TESTING.md

 # Code Validation
 ## HTML Validation
 The HTML code for each page was checked using the [W3 HTML validator](https://validator.w3.org/) All pages passed validation with no errors.
+Some "warnings" remained, but these are most likely due to the use of `root` values as the W3 HTML validator does not recognise these as valid CSS.
 ### Home page
 ![Home](documentation/testing/html-w3-validation-tests/index-w3.png)